arackaf/micro-graphql-react/readme.md

 ## What's next

+* Add a manual mode, to support imerative-only loading for queries
+* Add a shouldQueryReload hook, to allow you to opt out of query reloads, even if the query / variables change
 * Allow HoC to specify custom mapping of the props, to avoid clashes.
 * Add a render prop API